williamcioffi/egsocial/docs/readme.md

 ```

-Next, we'll set up some well formatted dates and flag missing dates in the bool `missingjustdate`.
+Next, we'll set up some well formatted dates and flag missing dates in the boolean `missingjustdate`.

 ```r
 missingjustdate <- which(dat$Day == 0 | dat$Month == 0 | dat$Year == 0)